ThePerfectComputer/learn-clash/README.md

 Eventually - screen's behavior won't matter so much as I'll be using pySerial...

+# Needed Utilities
+What if I just use FIFOs everywhere?
+Is the latency too much to handle?
+In general, you should take a latency insensitive approach to designing...

+The design should be correct regardless of latency, except when working with physical interfaces.

+I also need to indicate that a module is ready for input.

+You could also use put/get like BS, but that could require data only staying on the line for a single cycle.
+This is not ideal, especially, if the getter isn't immediately available to get in a given cycle.

+Perhaps make an interface which disallows the device from proceeding to the next computation until it sees an ack.
+Pipelines do this with ready.

+If data must be dropped, we can specify if we should show the newest or oldest value.

+ - [ ] LookOnce Result Interface
+ - [ ] Fallthrough FIFO

 # TODO
  - [ ] make serializer